mdsimpson/wordpress-plugin-shortcodes-actions-filters/readme.txt

 == Frequently Asked Questions ==

+= I get a fatal PHP Error and my site doesn't work.
+How do I recover? = If the code you save causes a fatal PHP error, it can cause your site to stop working.
+In such a case, connect to you database via PHPMyAdmin.

+1. Run the query: <code>SELECT * FROM wp_options WHERE option_name = 'AddActionsAndFilters_Plugin_code'</code>
+1. Copy the code so that you have it
+1. Delete it from the database: <code>DELETE FROM wp_options WHERE option_name = 'AddActionsAndFilters_Plugin_code'</code>

 == Screenshots ==

 1. Admin page where code is entered

 == Changelog ==

+= 1.3 =

+* More graceful handling of PHP FATAL Errors introduced by user's code

 = 1.2 =